Lily Collins Shares Funny Childhood Interaction With Princess Diana

 Mark Hamill Joins Forces With Make-A-Wish at Disneyland Resorts’…

 Lily Collins took being born into music royalty a little too seriously when interacting with actual royals!
-The 32-year-old Emily in Paris star spoke about meeting Princess Diana and Prince Charles when she was a very young little girl during a Tuesday appearance on The Late Late Show With James Corden.
+The 32-year-old Emily in Paris star spoke about meeting Princess Diana and Prince Charles when she was a very young girl during Tuesday's episode of The Late Late Show With James Corden.

 Corden showed a throwback photo of the actress and her parents, Phil Collins and Jill Tavelman, meeting the late Princess of Wales in the early '90s at a Prince's Trust event.